Blackstone Secured Lending Fund (BXSL) Stock Analysis — Price Target, Reduce Rating & DCF Valuation (2026)

 Is BXSL a buy, hold, or sell?

-The company has beaten estimates in 75% of recent quarters.
+With a 10% beat rate on recent quarters, earnings predictability has been mixed.
 The most recent quarter delivered a 4.5% earnings surprise.
 Analyst estimate revisions are trending upward.

 What are BXSL's key risk factors?

-A put/call ratio of 1.17 indicates roughly balanced sentiment in the options market.
-Implied and realized volatility are roughly aligned at 25.1% and 21.3% respectively.
+Implied volatility of 0.4% is below realized volatility of 18.9%, potentially making options relatively cheap.
 Insider transactions show net buying of $321K over the trailing period, a signal often associated with management confidence.
-Short interest stands at 6.1% of float, a moderate level.
+Short interest stands at 5.5% of float, a moderate level.

 How does BXSL fit in a diversified portfolio?